-All applicants under the CEWRI-HH Program must meet the eligible income level of the Program Round under which the Application was submitted.
-The Program will use the latest available HUD Modified Income Limits for CDBG-DR Puerto Rico for its Program Round eligible income levels.
-15 These income limits apply to all municipalities in Puerto Rico and are amended annually.
+All Applicants under the CEWRI-HH Program must meet the eligible income level range of the Program Round under which the Application was submitted.
+To meet the eligible income range, the Applicant household's annual income must be between the minimum and maximum eligible income limits of the round applied.
+The Program will use the latest available HUD Modified Income Limits for CDBG-DR Puerto Rico19 or other limits -not defined by HUD- determined by PRDOH for its Program Round eligible income levels ranges.20 HUD These income limits apply to all municipalities in Puerto Rico and are amended annually.